ilyaigpetrov/pycasm/README.md

 The alternative to this scheme is to create an AST form which is easily transformable to PyObject and back to assembly for purposes of disassembling.

-If you have some feedback, want to collaborate or just to drop me a link: petrov.ilya@gmail.com

 Examples
 --------
  Update: you have to cahnge python version tag in assembly files to make the lines below work.